The Dirt on Georiga Payday Loans

-With about 23,000 payday loan stores located across the country, Americans clearly have a strong appetite for short - term cash advance loans.
+With about 23,000 Cash Loan stores located across the country, Americans clearly have a strong appetite for short - term cash advance loans.
 Each year, millions of Americans take out payday loans, creating an industry that loans out billions of dollars.

 Fast cash loans are in demand because they offer a quick infusion of cash that can be a useful stopgap in tough financial situations.
 Borrowers also are attracted to the speed, convenience, and simplicity of the lending process.

 - The borrower gives the lender a post - dated check for the total loan amount and interest charges and service fees.
 The check acts as collateral for the quick cash loans.

 - The lender gives the borrower instant cash or an instant bank deposit for the loan amount.

 - On the borrower's subsequent payday, the lender cashes the check.